dgca/dancortes/blog/2020-08-05-cached-react-elements-not-rerendering.md

 ---

-For some background, the impteus for this post is an issue we encountered at work a while back.
+For some background, the impetus for this post is an issue we encountered at work a while back.
 We were running into an issue with React Router 3.x where a route component would rerender, but its children route components wouldn't.
 In other words...

 ```js
 <Router history={hashHistory}>